osrf/ros2multirobotbook/src/security.md

-Since the DDS-Security plugins require a set of security files per domain participant, these need to be created beforehand in order to provide authentication, access control and encryption to the ROS 2 elements of RoMi-H. Domain participants usually map to a context within the process in ROS 2, therefore each process will require a set of these files.
+Since the DDS-Security plugins require a set of security files per domain participant, these need to be created beforehand in order to provide authentication, access control and encryption to the ROS 2 elements of RMF.
+Domain participants usually map to a context within the process in ROS 2, therefore each process will require a set of these files.

 Since SROS 2 has no support for launch files yet, each binary needs to be launched separately